 Is Fashion The Second Most Polluting Industry?

 It’s quite a frequently cited statistic, however some reports do not agree.
 The Global Fashion Agenda and the Boston Consulting Group released a joint reportcalled the Pulse of the Fashion Industry, which, by the numbers measured, disagrees with the common claim that fashion is the second most polluting industry.
 That is not to say that the fashion industry isn't a terrible polluter: the report still makes the argument that better resource and waste management is key for fashion companies to survive among growing awareness of their neglect for the planet and laborers.
 And even if fashion may not technically be the "second most polluting industry", the numbers associated with mindless consumption of unnecessary fast fashion are truly appalling.
 Making matters even worse, fast fashion's numbers are only projected to multiply in the future, exponentially increasing its horrible effects on the environment and societies.
+The good news is that global fast fashion is predicted to decline by 12% during the year 2020 - however this decline is likely best explained by the global COVID-19 pandemic.
+Experts predict that fast fashion will recover, and even grow by an additional 6.7% year over year with the anticipated economic rebound post-covid.

 Pictured: Infographic from the Ellen Macarthur Foundation.
 The most shocking takeaway is that 73% of all materials involved in the production of fast fashion end up in landfills or burned; either result is terrible for the environment.
 When we buy fast fashion, we are not really buying the clothing.
 We are buying the temporary satisfaction that the cheap textiles provide, even though they are more than likely to become pollution.
 When we buy fast fashion, we buy garbage.